 practice space coordinator

 Role: The Practice Space Coordinator is responsible for all of the team’s practice space, including but not limited to: DTS, the CCRB, and the Michigan Union/League.
 The most important job for this position is to maintain a healthy relationship between the team and the Crabtree family (owners of DTS) and the people in charge of any other practice spaces.
-He or she is normally required to oversee cleaning and close DTS two nights per week, with another board member closing the other two nights.
-He or she is also responsible for reserving space at the CCRB, Union or League, and anywhere else desired.
+They are normally required to oversee cleaning and close DTS two nights per week, with another board member closing the other two nights.
+They are also responsible for reserving space at the CCRB, Union or League, and anywhere else desired.
 The Practice Space Coordinator also ensures that the key elements of our relationship with DTS are satisfied, such as scheduling a “DTS day” to fix up the practice studio and help provide team member volunteers for the annual recital.

 Eligibility: Currently in at least second semester on the team.